- Pearl millet [Pennisetum glaucum]

 Today, millet is the world’s sixth most important grain.
 India is the world’s largest producer of millet, with eight African countries and China making up the rest of the top ten producers.

-Agrivi offers a variety tools to help farmers managing their production.
+AGRIVI offers a variety tools to help farmers manage their production.
 Beside record keeping and pest alarms, it has reports for each part of the production and also powerful analytics.